-from the light until the middle of the day (ULT)
+from the light until the middle of the day (ULT) throughout the whole morning (UST)

 The light means sunrise, that is, the time of morning when the sun itself becomes visible above the horizon.
 "The middle of the day" means noon.
 Alternate translation: "from sunrise until noon" (See: Translate Unknowns)